Mushrooms | Salal | Firewood | Wild Berries | Christmas Trees

 See office locations/hours.

-New this year, the Every Kid in a Park (EKiP) initiative is offering one free Christmas tree permit to fourth-graders that have a valid EKiP pass.
+Every Kid in a Park (EKiP) initiative is offering one free Christmas tree permit to fourth-graders that have a valid EKiP pass.
 These free permits ONLY available at U.S. Forest Service District offices.
 For more information about Every Kid in a Park visit: www.everykidinapark.gov.